HardlyDifficult/Tutorials/Chapter5.md

 }
 ```

  - Drag drop the script into the timeline.
-Set the time like we did for the hammers.
+Set the time like we did for the Hammers.
    - In the Inspector, change the 'Event Type' to 'Complete'.

 <img src="http://i.imgur.com/ynW3z5a.png" width=300px />